-However, because the AE may not be as experienced as other individuals that operate within other leadership models, he may not have the bandwidth to operate and provide guidance to the association in terms of strategy.
+However, because the AE may not be as experienced as people who operate within other leadership models, they may not have the bandwidth to operate and provide guidance to the association in terms of strategy.

 6. Board President

-This is one of the most commonly used models in smaller associations or those which are starting up.
-The Board President often has a full-time job outside of the organization, making him an industry expert who can competently lead in the executive post.
+This is one of the most commonly used models in smaller associations or those starting up.
+The Board President often has a full-time job outside of the organization, so they are industry experts who can competently lead in the executive post.

-The challenges with this model include the fact that the President may not have as much time to dedicate to the organization as he would like, and he may have a shortage in association management skills.
+The challenges with this model include the fact that the President may not have as much time to dedicate to the organization as they would like, and they may not have the needed association management skills.

 Choosing the leadership model that works for your association requires a lot of careful study of your current situation within the environment, as well as the hopes and dreams that you may have as a collective.
 Weigh the pros and cons of each model with your specific context in mind, and you’ll be able to confidently choose the right model for you.